Alfresco/SearchServices/search-services/README.md

 SOLR Web Console will be available at:

 [http://localhost:8983/solr](http://localhost:8983/solr)

+You will have to provide the `X-Alfresco-Search-Secret` header in the request, specifying as its value the same value that was used for the `-Dalfresco.secureComms.secret` property.

 Sample configuration in a Docker Compose file using **Mutual Auth TLS (SSL)** protocol to communicate with Alfresco Repository.